 - Give members opportunities to participate in a community initiative

 HOW TO SELL A NEW IDEA TO YOUR COLLEAGUES

 It wasn’t so difficult to sell their idea to the member engagement team because their idea aligned with an ANA “grand challenge” already in the works: Healthy Nurse, Healthy Nation, an initiative designed to transform the health of the nation by improving the health of America’s 3.6 million registered nurses.

-“We brought the team a fun idea that could positively impact our members and state associations.
+And, with 2017 being named by ANA as the Year of the Healthy Nurse, #fitnursefriday fit right into the association’s strategy.
+Nikki said, “We brought the team a fun idea that could positively impact our members and state associations.
 But, we also brought a concrete plan that included tactics for implementing our proposed program.”

 One of the charges of ANA’s member engagement team is to start projects as Minimum Viable Products (MVPs)—products developed with only enough features to satisfy early adopters.
 These early adopters provide feedback that informs further product development.
 The team uses MVPs to test new engagement ideas, figure out how to measure success, and how to tie engagement back to ANA’s strategic goals.